LAST REVIEWED Feb 11 2022 10 MIN READ

 By The Human Interest Team

-Any private sector for-profit or nonprofit business operating in the state that meets the following criteria must participate in the plan:
+Any private sector, for-profit, or nonprofit business operating in the state of Maryland that meets the following criteria must participate in the plan:

 Those that pay employees through a payroll system or service

 Small businesses in operation at least two years

 Companies that do not currently offer an employer-sponsored retirement savings arrangement to employees

 Businesses that have not provided a retirement savings plan in the last two years